vanilla/garden-schema/UPGRADE.md

 - Schemas now support references with the `$ref` attribute!
 To use references you can use `Schema::setRefLookup()` with the built in `ArrayRefLookup` class.
 - You can now create custom `Validation` instances by using a custom `Schema::setValidationFactory()` method.
 This is much more flexible than the deprecated `Schema::setValidationClass()` method.
 - Filters can now validate date too.
 Filters that validate completely override the default validation behaviour allowing a new level of control.
 You can add a validating filter using the `$validate` parameter with `Schema::addFilter()`.
 - You can add a global filter for all schemas with the same `format` property using `Schema::addFormatFilter()`.
+- You can now validate against a dynamic schema with the new `discriminator` property.

 ### Deprecations